fukurosan/Jhaystack/docs/extraction.md

 > ## BY_OBJECT

-This strategy finds the best matching value nested inside of the search item.
+This strategy treats each root object as one single document.
+In other words, even if multiple properties match the given search criteria it will still only generate one search result.

 Let's revisit the last example.
 What if you executed a search for "jhaystack" on the following object:
 ```javascript